Ford-Cosworth HB engine: The Cosworth HB at Benetton

-1993 was the last year that Benetton used the HB engine.
+was the last year that Benetton used the HB engine.
 The team had exclusive use of the HB VII until early summer 1993, after which McLaren received the same engines as Benetton.
-From the German Grand Prix, both teams received the final stage of expansion HB VIII.
-In that year, Benetton consolidated its position as the third force in the constructors' championship, but had to admit defeat to the customer team McLaren, which was initially only able to use outdated HB-V engines At the end of the year, however, it was ahead of Benetton in the overall standings.
+From the British Grand Prix, both teams received the final stage of expansion HB VIII.
+In that year, Benetton consolidated its position as the third force in the constructors' championship, but had to admit defeat to the customer team McLaren, which was initially only able to use outdated HB-V engines, but this was compensated with a sophisticated electronics package from TAG Electronics that included a full active suspension system.
+At the end of the year, however, McLaren was ahead of Benetton in the overall standings.
 Schumacher has been out more often this season than in previous years.
 Although each of Schumacher's finishes ended with a place on the podium, there was only one victory in 1993, too.
-Ayrton Senna in the McLaren won five races.
+By comparison, Ayrton Senna in the McLaren won five races, the first three with the customer engine.

 The Cosworth HB at the customer teams

 In December 1990, Cosworth decided to continue the customer engine program with the HB, which was initially supposed to come to an end with the discontinuation of the DFR.
 From 1991 to 1994, eight teams started with HB customer engines.
 Only McLaren achieved wins and podium finishes.